apache/fluo-website/docs/fluo-recipes/1.0.0-incubating/export-queue.md

     private static final TYPEL = new TypeLayer(new StringEncoder());

-    //reperesents a Query system extrnal to Fluo that is updated by Fluo QuerySystem querySystem;
+    //represents a Query system external to Fluo that is updated by Fluo QuerySystem querySystem;

     @Override